Kingly77/stacking/README.md

 ## Usage

 Once everything has been set up, the application can be launched by running the command `nodemon index.js` or `npm start`.
 Then the application is running on port http://localhost:3001/

+## HOW TO PLAY

+- collect components buy upgrades advance along the tech line.
+- Get to the end of the tech to WIN.
+- playtime ~ 100hr

 ## Credits